ppptrice/DATA440_Project/README.md

 multiselect dropdown.
 It has similar parameters to the previous histogram, but there is now the option to change how many records/rows are in the dataframe.

+### Notes on the sidebar
+The sidebar to the left controls the content of the page.
+The first section 'Cytokine selection' is for use through the selected cytokines dataframe to the correlation heatmap.
+It has three parameters:
+- A multiselect option for cytokine selection
+- A single selection for the cytokine to be displayed in the histogram
+- A single selection for the type of distribution in the histogram

+The second section 'Cytokine selection for data generation' has parameters pertaining to the 'Cytokine Dataframe Generation' section at the bottom.
+It also has three paramters:
+- Multiselect for cytokines
+- Slider to change number of rows in the dataframe
+- Single selection for type of distribution

+Please note that selecting 'negative binomial' will have a 'probability' popup where the user can adjust the probability used in the data generation process for negative binomial distributions!

+Additional notes
+---

 Data are sourced from:
 - https://duke-hhis.github.io/reference-range/#/